proballstar/atlas/README.md

 **Atlas 0.0.1**

-Atlas 0.0.1, commonly referred to the Starter Kit will be released on April 1, 2020.
+Atlas 0.0.1, commonly referred to the Starter Kit will be released on April 20 or Patriots Day as this is a Day to celebrate

+American Sucess may be delayed due to the ever growing threat of the COVID-19 Coronavirus, 2020.
 This release contains:

 * Code name: Mercury
 * Works: Honeycomb, Rocket basics